-The Dog Tank is located at 406 W Technology Dr at Leerburg's new location in downtown Menomonie, WI.
+The Dog Tank is located at 2415 Pilot Knob Rd in Mendota Heights MN.
 You and your dog of all shapes and sizes are welcome to come try our 45' dock diving pool.
 Come and swim, learn about the sport of dock diving, get acclimated to the atmosphere of dock diving, or just take a lap in the pool to cool off on a hot Minnesota day, or keep your dog active in the winter being as the pool is indoors!

-We are offering 1 hour open swim on Saturdays from 10am to 6pm and Sundays from 8am to 4pm.
-Private classes are available during the week by appointment in half hour blocks.
-Group swims for families, get-togethers, or organizations are also available by appointment.
-We also will be hosting some NADD (North American Diving Dogs) events during the summer in which your dog may want to show off their skills!
+We are offer classes, private swim, private lessons, and group swims for families, get-togethers, or organizations are also available by appointment.
+We also will be hosting some NADD (North American Diving Dogs) events all during the year in which your dog may want to show off their skills!
 Feel free to like us on Facebook and follow us on Instagram for any events or updates.

 Ready, set, jump!

 What is dock diving?

 Dock diving is a canine sport in which dogs are enticed to run the length of a dock and leap as far out into the water as possible where they will be competing for either height or distance.
 They’re motivated to fly with a prized toy thrown just out of reach to keep their momentum going and help get the best launch angle.

 The dock is usually 40 ft long by 8 ft (2.4 m) wide and 2 ft (0.6 m) above the water surface, but may differ depending on the sanctioning organization.
 Any body of water or pool that is at least 4 ft (1.2 m) deep can be used.
 The dock is covered in artificial turf, carpet, or a rubber mat for better traction and safety for the competitors.
 The handler may use any amount of the dock and they may start their dog from any point on the dock when competing.

 Official jump distance